Any good agent knows that an appraisal can make or break a real estate transaction.

 3. Mechanical systems must be safe and have reasonable future utility.
 Electrical and plumbing systems must be in good repair and have some usable life remaining.
-Minor electrical glitches are no major problem, but an entire house with old knob and tube wiring will have trouble meeting VA regulations.
+Walk through the home and test all the light switches and review the seller's disclosure to determine if any electrical issues have been identified.

 4. Heating must be adequate.
 The home’s heating system must be safe and adequate.
 Any unvented space heaters must be inspected by a heating contractor, equipped with an oxygen sensor and meet all building codes or manufacturer’s recommendations.
 Homes that use wood-burning stoves as a primary heating source must also have a conventional heating system that maintains a temperature of at least 50 degrees Fahrenheit.

 5. Property must have domestic hot water, continuing supply of safe drinking water and safe method of sewage disposal.
 Water quality must meet local standards (usually set by the health department), and sewage systems must adequately dispose of waste.

 6. Roofing must be adequate and provide reasonable future utility.
 The roof condition will be closely examined by the VA appraiser.
 When a defective roof with three or more layers of shingles must be replaced, all old shingles must first be removed.

 7. Crawl space must have adequate access, be clear of all debris and be properly vented.
 Any excessive dampness or pooling of water in the crawl space must be corrected.
 Leaky basements can be a deal breaker for many VA house hunters.
 Foundation problems are common among older homes and can be expensive to correct.